 A Streamlined Process and Intensive MI

-Cash management costs typically occupy 25-40% of an ATM operation’s cost base, therefore ensuring these costs are optimized should be a priority.
-Not only is it important to ensure that the total cash management costs are minimized for the network, but also the three main constituents of cash management costs (armored transport, note supply and interest) are balanced.
+Cash management costs typically occupy 25-40% of an ATM operation’s cost base, therefore ensuring these costs are optimised should be a priority.
+Not only is it important to ensure that the total cash management costs are minimised for the network, but also the three main constituents of cash management costs (CIT, note supply, and interest) are balanced.
 Disproportional costs can greatly impact the efficiency of a network and make it more difficult to adapt to changes in external factors.
-Our mathematicians constantly optimize the costs within your network, measure their impact on profitability and analyze future cost scenarios.
+Our mathematicians constantly optimise the costs within your network, measure their impact on profitability and analyse future cost scenarios.

-Each site’s mathematical model includes all of the costs associated with its operation, the key three being interest, armored transport and note supply.
-With this, all the modeling and simulations that are undertaken factor the cost base in, ensuring that maximum efficiency comes at the lowest possible cost.
+Each site’s mathematical model includes all of the costs associated with its operation; the key three costs being interest, CIT and note supply.
+With this, all the modelling and simulations that are the undertaken factors in the cost base, ensuring that maximum efficiency comes at the lowest possible cost.